KDE/documentation-docs-kdenlive-org/getting_started/configuration.rst

 .. warning:: Clicking :guilabel:`Restore Defaults` will reset every setting in every section to the default value!
 It is **not** restricted to the current, selected section.

-   One exception: A deleted category for Guides and Markers cannot be restored!
+   One exception: A deleted category for Timeline Markers and Markers cannot be restored!

 .. toctree::